dcrogers127/odins-eye/README.md

 Base from sbt new denisftw/play-event-sourcing-starter.g8.
 Data from https://www.basketball-reference.com/leagues/NBA_2020_games.html

+## Current Plan
+0. Create CSV with all games, some scores
+1. Load CSV into staging table
+2. Load games into games table
+    - could be many events or just one event
+    - let's make it one event
+3. Update scores for existing games into DB
+    - could be an event per games or just one event
+4. Create process to daily check for new scores and update.

+We want to log any change to main database to the events table Actual state of database will be in statsstore

 ### Commands to run first time
 sudo psql -U postgres --command "CREATE USER scalauser WITH SUPERUSER PASSWORD 'scalapass';"